axel-sirota/kafka-course/JS/lab3/exercise.md

 --replication-factor 2 --partitions 3 --topic my_orders
 ```

-3- Create a producer inside an `index.js` main file in the `exercise` folder (notice the package.json has already been set)
+3- Create a producer inside an `index.js` main file in the `exercise` folder.
+- _(Notice: the `package.json` has already been created for you)_

-4-  Create a array of states in the United States, using the following String
+4- Create an array of states in the United States, using the following String:

 ```
-String stateString =
+const stateString =
        "AK,AL,AZ,AR,CA,CO,CT,DE,FL,GA," +
        "HI,ID,IL,IN,IA,KS,KY,LA,ME,MD," +
        "MA,MI,MN,MS,MO,MT,NE,NV,NH,NJ," +